Umoja

 During the academic year, an Umoja Scholar must meet two or more of the following criteria:

-• Access Umoja counseling and educational planning
+• Access Umoja counseling and academic advising.

-• Access Umoja-sponsored resources, student services, or academic support services
+• Access Umoja-sponsored resources, student services, or academic support services.

-• Participate in at least two of the following Umoja-sponsored activities: workshops, events, leadership activities, conferences; or HBCU and other college tour
+• Participate in at least two of the following Umoja-sponsored activities: workshops, events, leadership activities, conferences; or HBCU and other college tour.

 Application Process